Malwprotector/veabg/README.md

 When you are asked to select values with shortcuts, use ctrl+n to move the cursor.

-<strong>WARNING!
-Please note that this programme has been produced for school purposes ONLY.
-It may contain erroneous or inaccurate information.
-You use it at your own risk.</strong>
+## Disclaimer
+<strong>This project/software has been produced for educational purposes ONLY.
+It aims to provide an interactive experience to understand the vaccination process in an educational context.
+Please note that the information provided may contain simplifications, approximations, or inaccuracies.
+The simulator cannot accurately replicate all real-world variables and outcomes related to vaccines.
+It is crucial to seek accurate and up-to-date information from qualified healthcare professionals.
+By using this project / software, you acknowledge and accept that you do so at your own risk, and no one other than yourself can be held responsible for any potential damage resulting from its use.</strong>

 # FAQ